ErpNetDocs/webclient/introduction/index.md

 **Side panel**

-A context-sensitive panel on the right side of the screen.
+A [side panel](https://docs.erp.net/webclient/side-panels/index.html) is a context-sensitive panel on the right side of the screen.
 Available options depend on the active form and may include additional, context-specific features such as document routes, discussions, advanced filters, functional panels, and access permissions.

 > [!Note]
 > Side-panel tools are context-based and always relevant to the currently opened record.